sparkflows/sparkflows-docs/docs/tutorials/pipelines/airflow_pipelines/run-python-or-jar-on-ec2-via-airflow-ssm.rst

 Sample Application
 -------------------
-Example applications is used in this tutorial:
+Example applications used in this tutorial:

 **main.py**